Estimated reading time: 4 minutes

 Pandan Juice

-- This can be done as soon as you place the milk on the hob.
-Or before if you are afraid of burning your mahalabia.
+• This can be done as soon as you place the milk on the hob.
+But don't forget to keep an eye on the mahalabia.

-- Take the blade out, pour in the rest of the water and mix.
+• Take the blade out, pour in the rest of the water and blend to mix.